Kavya291/Slice-Insights/README.md

    - Install [Power BI Desktop](https://powerbi.microsoft.com/desktop/) if you haven't already.

 2. **Open the Project File**:
-   - Launch Power BI Desktop and open the `pizza_sales_report.pbix` file.
+   - Launch Power BI Desktop and open the `slice_insights.pbix` file.

 3. **Explore the Dashboards**:
    - Navigate between the different views by clicking on the tabs on the left side.